durtal/RcappeR/README.md

 4. Weight for Age dataset and function to calculate weight for age scale using the date the race
 5. More
 6. Even more

+### Contribute

+Please feel free to get in touch with suggestions, contributions, improvements, etc.